15 Signs of a Clingy Partner

 Changing your or your partner’s clingy behavior can undoubtedly be challenging, especially if you’re tackling it independently.
 Moreover, clinginess can sometimes manifest something more complex, such as anxiety or low self-esteem.

-So, if you or your partner feel like it’s impossible to handle this change on your own, it might be a good idea to seek the help of a professional.
+So, if you or your partner feel like it’s impossible to handle this change on your own, it might be a good idea to seek relationship counseling.
 They can guide you while you make these changes and even help you realize and deal with the root causes.

 The bottom line